CBS-SI/CVR_data/data_extraction/README.md

 # Re-download years that are already present on disk
 python get_historical_virksomhed_api_call.py --overwrite

+# Fetch ONLY companies with no founding date (the "unknown" partition)
+python get_historical_virksomhed_api_call.py --year-unknown

 # Write to a specific output folder (defaults to RAW_VIRKSOMHED_FOLDER_PATH in .env)
 python get_historical_virksomhed_api_call.py --folder /path/to/output
 ```